Sure, your faculty and staff are all literate, but are they all data literate?

 Did you read last month’s post on the six barriers to data enablement?
 Learn more

-Data literacy and student success
+Taking a closer look at data literacy and student success

 You don’t have to be a data scientist to be data literate.
 When I think of a data “savvy” person, I think of a number of things: a person who is comfortable with where the data comes from, can navigate around the different data tools available to them, and can look at various data visualizations and make a good-faith effort to interpret the trends and insights.
 In other places, you often find data literacy defined simply as the ability to find, evaluate, and use data in the work you do.

 The problem is not everyone who is meant to be using analytics in higher education has an adequate amount of data savvy to do so.
 Some people call this situation a “data literacy divide,” where technology exists but human agents lack the knowledge and the skills to make use of it, blocking organizational progress.
 Our IT Forum experts will tell you this is a general problem across higher education, but it is a particular issue in student success because of the rapid evolution of the field.
 Quantitative skills have not traditionally been a part of many student support roles.
 In fact, until recently, many people in your average student success organization had never wanted to—or been asked to—use data in their work.

 Now, I’m not talking about your "quant junkies" within the research faculty.
 If they are not using the student data available to them to make better decisions about how to promote student success, it’s not because they aren’t familiar with data visualization and interpretation.
 I’d look at other sources for their disengagement, like healthy (or unhealthy) skepticism and lack of incentives.